 Across Maryland, families and communities are deeply affected by the opioid crisis.
-In 2017, nearly 2,000 Marylanders lost their lives due to an opioid-related overdose.
-Deaths related to heroin and illicit fentanyl and fentanyl analogues, in particular, have been increasing, with the crisis impacting people of all ages and demographics.
+In 2018, more than 2,000 Marylanders lost their lives due to an opioid-related overdose.
+Deaths related to synthetic opioids, like fentanyl , have been increasing at an alarming rate, with the crisis impacting people of all ages and demographics.

 Community Anti-Drug Coalitions of America (CADCA)